deBUGger404/multi-dimensional-image-modeling/README.md

 ```

 ## Image classification using pretrained model on random multi dimension image data
-below are the prettrained model used for this problem:
+Below are the prettrained model used for this problem:
 1. resnet18
 2. vgg16
 3. densenet161